 This affects millions of people - their retirement accounts, investments for goals and even their monthly incomes.
 Additionally, affected people would need to tap into their savings to get by or to pay their medical bills.

 |Stock markets have plummetted because of massive sell-offs triggered by the epidemic scare|

 5 things I am doing:

 1. Health is the first priority

 Staying safe and healthy should be an absolute priority.
 This means "not getting sick" and "not spreading the sickness", and government rules are a good means of ensuring this.
-In the Netherlands, citizens are urged to regularly wash their hands with soap, avoid venturing out for non-essential purposes and maintain at least 1,5m distance between each other.
+In most countries, citizens are urged to regularly wash their hands with soap, avoid venturing out for non-essential purposes and maintain at least 1,5m distance between each other.

 Good health includes:

 - Exercising indoors regularly (HIIT, Yoga, Zumba and Functional training can be great means)